 How do I calculate my overall gain?

-When encashing your bond, the taxable part of your investment is the overall gain.
-To find this, you add the surrender value (the amount your bond is worth at the time of encashment) and any previous withdrawals, then deduct the payments you have made to the bond, as well as any gains over the five per cent allowance.
+When encashing bonds, the taxable part of your investment is the overall gain.
+To find out what this is, you add the surrender value (the amount your bond is worth at the time of encashment) and any previous withdrawals, then deduct the payments you have made to the bond, as well as any gains over the five per cent allowance.

 Let’s use an example.
 Harry has a taxable income of £21,000, which is within the basic limit.
 Harry has decided to encash his investment bond, which has gained £7,000 in value.
 This means there is no additional tax to pay.